hcliou/hcliou.github.io/_pages/about.md

 ## Trivia

-1. In my not-so-leisure time, I would devote my time to the following topics:
+1. In my not-so-leisure time, I would devote my time to the following topics, mostly in the form of reading:
+   * Math
    * Physics
+   * Philosophy: especially politcal philosophy, epistemology, and philosophy of science
-   * Psychology: especially Critical Psychology and other nonmainstream approaches
+   * Psychology: especially critical psychology and other nonmainstream approaches
+   * Psychotherapy and Counseling
    * Sociology: theory and some emerging topics, such as emotion and friendship
 2. This website is currently designed with the color used in the [Penn logo](https://branding.web-resources.upenn.edu/elements-penn-logo).